jkeohan/react-intro-to-props/README.md

 We could do the same for all the additional values we wish to pass but as you can imagine if we had 10, 20, 100+ cards this manual method becomes completely inefficient.

-Also we should expect that the data we will be using to render the cards will be imported either via a file or returned from an API call.
+Also it is more likely that the data we will be using to render the cards will be imported either via a file or returned from an API call.

-Either way we should expect the if we will need to create multiple cards that the data will be stored as an array of objects:  `[{}, {}]`
+Either way we should expect that if we will need to create multiple cards that the data will be stored as an array of objects:  `[{}, {}]`

 <hr>